CSCfi/csc-user-guide/docs/computing/disk.md

 been accessed in a long time.
 In Puhti the current policy is to remove files that have not been accessed for more than 12 months.
 In Mahti a similar cleaning procedure will be introduced, but is not yet active.
-See [usage policy](usage-policy.md) for details on the current policy.
+See [Usage policy](../../computing/usage-policy) page for details on the current policy.

 Make sure to consult our tutorial for [tips and guidelines on how to manage your data on `scratch`](../support/tutorials/clean-up-data.md).